 - Choose and use images that are size proportionate to the location on the page.
 Using a logo with a size of 400X400 pixels on most templates would look out of place.
 See list below.

-Sizes are in pixels.
-Always use the smallest file size that you can.
+These sizes are measured in pixels.
+Always use the smallest file size possible.

 - Background - doesn't matter.

 - Logo - 400 wide X 100 or so high

 - Body Section 1 Image - 200-300 wide X 150-200 high

 - Body Section 2 Image - 200-300 wide X 150-200 high